Najib Balala

-Najib Balala (born 20 September 1967) is a Kenyan politician, the former Cabinet Secretary for Tourism, and the immediate former.
-He traces his ancestral origin to the hadhrami people of Yemen.
-M.P. for Mvita Constituency.
-He has been the party leader of The Republican Congress Party of Kenya (RC), that was a partner of the Jubilee Coalition.
+Najib Balala (born 20 September 1967) is a Kenyan politician who formerly served as the Cabinet Secretary for Tourism.
+He traces his ancestral origin to the Hadhrami people of Yemen.
+He is a former M.P. for Mvita Constituency and leader of The Republican Congress Party of Kenya (RC), a partner of the Jubilee Coalition.

 Early life and education

-Balala attended Serani Boys primary school, and Kakamega High School, a national school.
+Born to a Hadhrami family, Balala attended Serani Boys primary school, and Kakamega High School, a national school.
 He studied Business Administration and International Urban Management and Leadership at the University of Toronto, and the John F. Kennedy School of Government at Harvard University.